geeknik/my-awesome-stars/topics.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [Ciphey/Ciphey](https://github.com/Ciphey/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡
 - [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
-- [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - A recursive internet scanner for hackers. 🧡
+- [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - The recursive internet scanner for hackers. 🧡
 - [blacklanternsecurity/TREVORspray](https://github.com/blacklanternsecurity/TREVORspray) - TREVORspray is a modular password sprayer with threading, clever proxying, loot modules, and more!
 - [emalderson/ThePhish](https://github.com/emalderson/ThePhish) - ThePhish: an automated phishing email analysis tool
 - [healeycodes/Broken-Link-Crawler](https://github.com/healeycodes/Broken-Link-Crawler) - :robot: Python bot that crawls your website looking for dead stuff